bitnami/charts/bitnami/minio/README.md

 ## Upgrading

+### To 12.0.0

+All gateway features have been removed from Minio since upstream completely dropped this feature.

 ### To 11.0.0

 This version deprecates the usage of `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` environment variables in MINIO&reg; container in favor of `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.